jackocharlotte/node-learning/README.md

 # Node-learning

 A space for learning Node and Javascript for my side project.
-While I'm at it, I'm going to do all of the work in the command line to get my skills up to speed on that.
-All the fun and scary things at once :-)
+While I'm at it, I'm doing all the work in the command line and Vim editor.
+I know, crazy.
+Polishing up on all the fun and scary things at once :-)